 Relax and Take it Easy

 Stressing yourself out will only hurt your performance.
 Instead, spend the day before relaxing as best you can—easier said than done, for some students.
-To counteract your test anxiety, remind yourself that you’ve been studying well, that you can retake the test if you aren’t happy with the results, and that the ACT/SAT aren’t the only factor that matters on a college application.
+To counteract your test anxiety, remind yourself that you’ve been studying well, that you can retake the test if you aren’t happy with the results, and that the ACT/SAT isn’t the only factor that matters on a college application.

 Take Care of Yourself

-Not to sound to motherly here, but make sure you get a good night’s rest, eat a healthy dinner, and eat a good breakfast the day of.
+Not to sound too motherly here, but make sure you get a good night’s rest, eat a healthy dinner, and eat a good breakfast the day of.
 You want your focus to be entirely on the test, not your growling stomach or sleepiness.

 Check out how your ACT/SAT score affects your acceptance odds with College Raptor’s free match tool!